Almaden Minerals (NYSEAMERICAN:AAU) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a report issued on Tuesday morning.
-The brokerage issued a sell rating on the basic materials company’s stock.
+StockNews.com started coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research note published on Monday.
+The firm issued a sell rating on the basic materials company’s stock.

 A hedge fund recently raised its stake in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. lifted its stake in Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 2,644,080 shares of the basic materials company’s stock after purchasing an additional 152,310 shares during the quarter.
+Ltd. raised its holdings in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the first quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor owned 2,644,080 shares of the basic materials company’s stock after purchasing an additional 152,310 shares during the period.
 Mirae Asset Global Investments Co.
-Ltd. owned 1.93% of Almaden Minerals worth $948,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-Institutional investors and hedge funds own 3.54% of the company’s stock.
+Ltd. owned 1.93% of Almaden Minerals worth $948,000 as of its most recent SEC filing.
+3.54% of the stock is currently owned by institutional investors.

 About Almaden Minerals